Azure/azure-sdk-for-java/sdk/eventgrid/azure-messaging-eventgrid/README.md

     .buildAsyncClient();
 ```

+## Key concepts

+Events can be sent in either the `CloudEvent` or the `EventGridEvent`
+format, or a custom schema, depending on the Event Grid topic/domain.

+`EventGridEvent`: See specifications and requirements [here](https://docs.microsoft.com/en-us/azure/event-grid/event-schema).

+`CloudEvent`: See the Cloud Event specification [here](https://github.com/cloudevents/spec)
+and the Event Grid service summary of Cloud Events [here](https://docs.microsoft.com/en-us/azure/event-grid/cloud-event-schema).

+Both `CloudEvent` and `EventGridEvent` can be used to parse events from a JSON payload,
+from the event destination, however custom schema will need to be parsed by the user.

+## Examples

 ### Sending Events

-Events can be sent in the `EventGridEvent` or `CloudEvent` schema, as detailed in the Key Concepts below.
+Events can be sent in the `EventGridEvent`, `CloudEvent`, or a custom schema, as detailed in the Key Concepts above.
-For now, we can send the events to the topic using whatever format the topic was set to.
+The topic or domain must be configured to accept the schema being sent.
+For simplicity,
+the synchronous client is used for samples, however the asynchronous client has the same method names.

 #### `EventGridEvent`
 <!-- embedme ./src/samples/java/com/azure/messaging/eventgrid/ReadmeSamples.java#L38-L41 -->